alryyan1/jawda-laundry-backend/ULTRAMSG_INTEGRATION.md

 # UltraMsg WhatsApp API Integration

-This document describes the UltraMsg WhatsApp API integration that has been implemented in the LaundryPro system.
+This document describes the UltraMsg WhatsApp API integration that has been implemented in the RestaurantPro system.

 ## Overview